cudanlab/cudanlab.github.io/content/conference.md

 Please see the following PDF for booking details: [CUDAN2023-Hotels.pdf](/CUDAN2023-Hotels.pdf)

-**VISA support letters** are provided to accepted authors upon request (please use the conference registration form above).
+**VISA support letters** were provided to accepted authors upon request (via the conference registration form above).

-Publishers that want to participate in the **meet the publishers session** and **exhibitors**, as well as other relevant stakeholders, who are interested in participating, are encouraged to contact us via email to <cudan@tlu.ee>.
+Publishers that want to participate in the **meet the publishers session** and **exhibitors**, as well as other relevant stakeholders, who were interested in participating, were encouraged to contact us via email to <cudan@tlu.ee>.

 The planned **networking dinner** for all participants has been merged with the **AI Art Exhibit reception** on December 15, which now features food and drinks.
 No separate registration is necessary.
-The **keynote dinner** on December 14 is restricted to invited speakers and CUDAN project affiliates.
+A separate **keynote dinner** on December 14 is restricted to invited speakers and CUDAN project affiliates.
 We kindly ask all other conference participants to mingle during the day and organize December 14 dinner on their own.
 Tallinn culinary scene worthwhile checking out in its full diversity.

 ## Call for Abstracts (closed)

 We invited authors to submit a **single-page abstract pdf** including a (mandatory) descriptive figure and caption by the **24th of July 2023** via our [OpenReview](https://openreview.net/group?id=CUDAN.tlu.ee/2023/Conference) submission system.
 We accepted a total of 49 long contributed talks and 27 combined lightning talks & posters, by a total of 157 accepted co-authors.
 We strive for an in-person event to maximize community interaction, yet we will offer a limited amount of remote presentation slots.
 Review was single-blind and performed by a college of 65 Programme Committee members (as listed below).